saintpetejackboy/GHLFreeRelay/README.md

 What are the limitations?

 GHL has an API rate limit of about 100 per 10 seconds, or 200,000 per day.
-This if fairly generous.
+This is fairly generous.
 200,000 requests through Zapier per day would bankrupt Jack Ma.

 While this code is provided in PHP originally, it is easily translated to many langauges, so I will offer various other implementations in different areas here (eventually, maybe, feel free to add them yourselves).